History of submarines: Early

-The concept of underwater combat has roots deep in antiquity.
-There are images of men using hollow sticks to breathe underwater for hunting at the temples at Thebes, but the first known military use occurred during the siege of Syracuse (415–413 BC), where divers cleared obstructions, according to the History of the Peloponnesian War.
+The concept of underwater transport has roots deep in antiquity.
+There are images of men using hollow sticks to breathe underwater for hunting at the temples at Thebes, and the first known military use occurred during the siege of Syracuse (415–413 BC), where divers cleared obstructions, according to the History of the Peloponnesian War.
 At the siege of Tyre (332 BC), Alexander the Great used divers, according to Aristotle.
 Later legends suggested that Alexander descended into the sea using a primitive submersible in the form of a diving bell, as depicted in a 16th-century illustration in the works of the Mughal poet Amir Khusrau.

 According to a report attributed to Tahbir al-Tayseer in Opusculum Taisnieri published in 1562:

-Although there were various plans for submersibles or submarines during the Middle Ages, the Englishman William Bourne designed one of the prototype submarines in 1578.
+There were various plans for submersibles or submarines during the Middle Ages.
+In Eastern Europe the Cossack Zaporozhian Host constructed underwater skiffs for use against Turkish positions.

+The Englishman William Bourne designed a prototype submarine in 1578.
 This was to be a completely enclosed boat that could be submerged and rowed beneath the surface.
 Comprising a completely enclosed wooden vessel sheathed in waterproofed leather, it was to be submerged by using hand-operated wooden screw thread adjustable plungers pressing against flexible leather bags located at the sides to increase or decrease the volume of water to adjust the buoyancy of the craft.
 The sketch (left) suggests that the depth adjustment was utilizing a crankset projecting above the surface.
 There is no obvious accommodation for crew.

 In 1596 the Scottish mathematician and theologian John Napier wrote in his Secret Inventions the following: "These inventions besides devises of sayling under water with divers, other devises and strategems for harming of the enemyes by the Grace of God and worke of expert Craftsmen I hope to perform."

-It is unclear whether or not Napier ever carried out his plans.
+It remains unclear whether or not Napier ever carried out his plans.
 Henry Briggs, who was professor of mathematics at Gresham College, London, and later at Oxford, was a friend of Napier, whom he visited in 1615 and 1616, and was also an acquaintance of Cornelius Van Drebbel, a Dutchman in the service of James I of England, who designed and built the first successful submarine in 1620.
 Hence, it is not impossible that it was because of the interest taken by Napier in the submarine that Briggs came in touch with Drebbel.

 Drebbel's submarine was propelled by oars.
 The precise nature of this submarine is unclear, it may be possible that it resembled a bell towed by a boat.
 Two improved types were tested in the River Thames between 1620 and 1624.
 Of one of these tests Constantijn Huygens reports in his autobiography of 1651 the following: